ericpoon/css-course-natours/notes.md

 3) art direction (use different images on screens of different sizes; for example, in a smaller screen, we may want to use an image with the same theme but less distracting elements in it)

+##Lecture 64, Section 6

+- Many of CSS features in this course are experimental and only work in top modern browsers, always check https://caniuse.com before using a modern CSS property in production
+- Use graceful degradation with @supports (feature queries)